 Kids with autism might learn something really well, but they will often have a hard time applying what they have learned to other things.

-For example, if you always use an abacus to learn equations, your child might think that subtraction principles only apply to the beads on his abacus.
-He won’t automatically realize that subtraction works with other things too.
+For example, if you always use an abacus to learn equations, your child might think that subtraction principles only apply to the beads on the abacus.
+They won’t automatically realize that subtraction works with other things too.

 So be sure to change things up.
 If you use food items during subtraction lessons, switch to beads or some other objects.

 And keep changing it up.
-Because otherwise a child with autism will likely think that subtraction concepts only apply to berries if all he ever uses are berries.
+Because otherwise children with autism will likely think that subtraction concepts only apply to berries if all they ever use are berries.

-Generalization is extremely vital, not only for subtraction, but also for just about anything you teach to your child.
+Generalization is extremely important, not only for subtraction, but also for just about anything you teach to your child.

 For more information on how to help your child generalize concepts, check out this article.

-When you are first starting subtraction lessons with your child, it may not be necessary to have her check her work to see if her answer is correct.
+When you are first starting subtraction lessons, it may not be necessary to have them check their work to see if their answer is correct.
 And you don’t want to confuse matters by introducing too many concepts at once.

-But later on when she understands subtraction really well, you can introduce a method of checking her answer to see if it is correct.
+But later on when they understand subtraction really well, you can introduce a method of checking the answer to see if it is correct.

-All she has to do is simply add the second number in the equation to the answer.
+All they have to do is simply add the second number in the equation to the answer.
 The sum of those two numbers should equal the first number in the original subtraction equation.

 3 + 2 = 5, so 5 - 3 = 2 is correct.

-Once she understands these concepts pretty well, you can start using math flash cards during subtraction lessons to help her memorize the equations.
+Once they understand these concepts pretty well, you can start using math flash cards during subtraction lessons to help them memorize the equations.